ChrisVilches/RAD/README.md

 # RAD

-(README itself is a WIP)

 ## Overview

 This is an application which purpose is to help organizations, companies, or work teams create an administration system (i.e. intranet, or internal system) without the need of implementing a UI themselves.
-It makes it possible to store application logic in the form of SQL queries, and then execute them in a controlled way, by specifying which users can create, publish and execute queries, which databases can be used (test, staging, production, etc) and keep an execution log or history.
+It makes it possible to store application logic in the form of SQL queries, and then execute them in a controlled way, by specifying which users can create, publish and execute queries, which databases can be used (test, staging, production, etc.) and keep an execution log or history.

 To summarize, it works as a usual SQL client, but with teamwork capabilities.